jezzsantos/queryany/samples/ri/README.md

 The RI solution demonstrates strict discipline around decoupling and separation of concerns, both of which manage _accidental complexity_ as things change and as the codebase grows.
 Which is the primary concern of yours.

-> Design Choice: The RI does does not quite fully implement all GET API patterns that allow clients to have fine grained enough control the data returned on the wire.
+> Design Choice: The RI does does not quite fully implement all GET API patterns that allow clients to have fine grained enough control the data returned on the wire (i.e. embedded resources, filtering etc).
 So, the inclusion of a GraphQL endpoint is a reasonable thing to need to add to it.

 > Design Choice: There are some pragmatic implementation patterns demonstrated within this RI.
 Remember that this RI has laid out just *one way* of doing things.
-There are *many ways* of doing the same kind of things, with various design trade offs, especially in the area of entity mapping and entity persistence.
+There are *many ways* of doing the same kind of things, with various design trade offs, especially in the area of entity/valueobject mapping and entity persistence.
 In the realm of building products, this RI demonstrates prioritization of maintainability over optimal performance.
 If you are looking for the *best* way to do things, then you haven't programmed long enough to learn that no such thing exists.
 Our advice to you is start with something small, and adapt it as you learn more, avoid over-engineering it at all costs.
 If in doubt, favor what you definitely know you have to work with now, rather than attempting to future proof it.
 KISS, DRY and YAGNI my friends.

 > Note: If you don't like what you see here.
 That's cool, just ignore it.
 But don't make the mistake of coupling your persistence or your Web API to your domain entities.
 That's a fundamental rookie mistake in software engineering, that you are going to make without being very intentional about designing your way out of.